flywheel-apps/hcp-func/README.md

 ## Required inputs
 1. fMRI time series NiFTI
+2. Field map for correcting readout distortion
+    * Option 1: GRE = "typical" GRE B0 field map including magnitude and phase volumes
+    * Option 2: SpinEchoFieldMap = a pair of spin echo with opposite phase-encode directions ("Positive" = R>>L or P>>A, and "Negative" = L>>R or A>>P) for "TOPUP"-style distortion estimation
-2. StructZip output from the HCP-Struct gear (containing <code>T1w/</code>, <code>T2w/</code>, and <code>MNINonLinear/</code> folders)
+3. StructZip output from the HCP-Struct gear (containing <code>T1w/</code>, <code>T2w/</code>, and <code>MNINonLinear/</code> folders)
-3. FreeSurfer license.txt file  (found in <code>$FREESURFER_HOME/license.txt</code>)
+4. FreeSurfer license.txt file  (found in <code>$FREESURFER_HOME/license.txt</code>)

 ## Optional inputs
 1. fMRIScout: high-quality exemplar volume from fMRI time-series.
 If using Multi-Band for fMRI, and Single-Band reference volume is available, use SBRef.
 Otherwise, leave empty to first time series volume for registration.
-2. Field map for correcting readout distortion
-    * Option 1: "typical" GRE B0 field map including magnitude and phase volumes
-    * Option 2: a pair of spin echo with opposite phase-encode directions ("Positive" = R>>L or P>>A, and "Negative" = L>>R or A>>P) for "TOPUP"-style distortion estimation
-3. Gradient nonlinearity coefficients copied from scanner.
+2. Gradient nonlinearity coefficients copied from scanner.
 See [FAQ 8.
 What is gradient nonlinearity correction?](https://github.com/Washington-University/Pipelines/wiki/FAQ#8-what-is-gradient-nonlinearity-correction)
     * If needed, this file can be obtained from the console at <code>C:\MedCom\MriSiteData\GradientCoil\coeff.grad</code> for Siemens scanners
     * Note: This effect is significant for HCP data collected on custom Siemens "ConnectomS" scanner, and for 7T scanners.
 It is relatively minor for production 3T scanners (Siemens Trio, Prisma, etc.)